 A twenty member women's team is chosen every 10 years to compete and represent the United States in Scotland.
 Tour participants are selected based upon several criteria including physical and social stamina as well as dedication to the organization and game of curling.

-Application information for the 2016 tour to Scotland will be available from your Representative in the Fall 2014.
+Application information for the 2016 tour to Scotland is now available from your Representative as of October 1, 2014.
 Applications must be submitted by February 1, 2015.
 For more information, go to the Scot Tour 2016 page.

 A photo that appeared in the Chicago Tribune of the First Tour in 1955.